enahomurphy/songs-of-sinatra/README.md

-#SONGS OF SINATRA
+# SONGS OF SINATRA

-##A simple demo application for the artise sinatra
+## A simple demo application for the artis sinatra